 The park is also very impressive.
 It is considered to be a prime example of the garden art of historicism, thanks to the Baroque parterres, the Renaissance terraces and the historic gardens found in Marly le Roi in France and La Granja in Spain.
-Here stands also the old hunting lodge ("Königshäuschen"), which was demolished in 1874 after it was no longer necessary due to numerous extensions.
+The old hunting lodge ("Königshäuschen"), which was demolished in 1874 after it was no longer necessary due to numerous extensions is also located here.